-If you love the thought of living in Portugal but really, you want a guaranteed laid back lifestyle with fewer of the extremes of temperature that parts of Portugal can offer, why don’t you consider living in the Azores?
+If you love the thought of living in Portugal but really, want a guaranteed laid-back lifestyle with fewer of the extremes of temperature that parts of Portugal can offer, why don’t you consider living in the Azores?

 The climate in the Azores is affected by their location in the Atlantic Ocean, by the Gulf Stream and by their latitude as well.
 So whilst the Gulf Stream and the islands’ latitude could suggest one extreme of temperature, their physical location in the Atlantic ensures the climate is mild all year round.
 Some have even gone so far as to suggest that the climate in the Azores is perfect!

 In the summertime it’s warm, in the winter it’s mild, there is rainfall in moderation and only occasionally do storms hit the islands in the summer, with the odd rough winter day being the only negative climate issue.

 On the whole, the climate in the Azores is the one that helps us live longer and healthier.
 You can read more about such climates in our guide The Healthiest Climate That Could Help You Live Longer.

 Is it expensive to live in the Azores?

 No, compared to other popular expat destinations in Portugal, the Azores are very affordable.